 Visit a Museum in the Iconic Museum Square (Museumplein)

 Walk towards the Leidseplein, one of the busiest squares in the city, especially at night.
-It’s often crowded and overpriced, so just walk by to see it, but I don’t really recommend you stop by for a beer or so.
-Instead, choose one bar just one or two blocks away from it and you’ll see the prices getting more reasonable.
+It’s often crowded and overpriced, so just walk by to see it, but I don’t recommend you stop by for a beer or so.
+Instead, choose one bar only one or two blocks away from this square, and you’ll see the prices getting more reasonable.

 Anyway, head to the Museum Square (Museumplein) and prepare to spend the afternoon in one or two of the best museums in the Netherlands.